akshgpt7/youtube-deno/README.md

 ```ts
 let yt = new YouTube("Your-api-key-here", false); // The false is for access token
 ```
-(Remember: this object is not allowed to perform any account related operation, so you won’t be able to like a video, subscribe to a channel or delete a playlist etc. from a specific account.
+(Remember: This object is not allowed to perform any account related operation, so you won’t be able to like a video, subscribe to a channel or delete a playlist etc. from a specific account.
 You will only be able to retrieve read-only public data.
 For these operations, create an [OAuth authorized object](#objects-that-require-user-interactions-user-consent-by-oauth-20-authorization))

 Now, to use this object, just call [any function](https://github.com/akshgpt7/youtube-deno#calling-available-functions) that only lists read-only public data.
 For example:
 ```ts